lucidprogrammer/nginx/README.md

 ```
+If your location has specific regex for proxies, you can add more than one entry for the same proxy, which will result in single upstream with multiple locations.

 #### Custom locations
 If you want to add custom locations, you can map a conf file to the locations folder.
 For example